-This post from July 2013 was updated and republished to reflect our continuous household modifications, and include multiple resources for going furniture free!
+This post from July 2013 was updated and republished in 2019 to reflect our continuous household modifications, and include multiple resources for going furniture free!

 We've made these home modifications because we wanted more movement.
 I study movement which includes how the body reacts when there's not much of it.
 After helping the zillionth person with corrective exercises for their ankles, knees, hips, and lower back—exercises that are really just elements of the movements one uses to sit upon, get up and down off the floor: calf stretching, hip openers, quad stretches—I said ALRIGHT, I GET IT.
 We're using these exercises to replace movements that used to occur naturally.
 Why style my house in a way that's gotten rid of so many movements only to have to do them all later, after something in my body is broken?